 Though Rajasthan is relatively quite safe for tourists, international travelers should be cautious at all times.
 Be wary of petty thieves and pickpockets.
 Solo women travelers may avoid traveling alone, especially at night.

 Rajasthan is best explored by driving in your rental car.
 Most rental companies in Rajasthan provide chauffeur-driven vehicles to international tourists.
 Though these drivers are well-trained, there still exists the risk of rash driving in India.
 Always wear a seat belt, drive within speed limits, and avoid night-driving to maintain your safety on Rajasthan roads.

 Like most places on the Indian subcontinent, tap water in Rajasthan is not safe for consumption.
 The local food in roadside kiosks, as well as restaurants, may not meet international sanitation standards.
 Sometimes, food may also be too spicy for foreign tourists.
 If you are unsure about the quality of the food, ask a local guide for guidance.

 Most places in India, including Rajasthan, are susceptible to vector-borne diseases like malaria, dengue fever, chikungunya, and falciparum malaria.
 Visitors from abroad should remember to take anti-malarial medication before traveling to India.
-Also avoid eating at unsanitary places to avoid diseases like typhoid, diarrhoea, and cholera.
+Also avoid eating at unsanitary places to avoid diseases like typhoid, diarrhea, and cholera.

 Before You Travel to Rajasthan - Do This